Rijenkii/guitar-hero-adapter/README.md

 Connect VCC to VCC, GND to GND etc.

-You can just jam jumper wires into the little holes above the big hole (like I did), or you can buy/make one of [these](https://www.instructables.com/id/Wii-Nunchuck-Adapter/).
+You can just jam jumper wires into the little holes around the big hole (like I did), or you can buy/make one of [these](https://www.instructables.com/id/Wii-Nunchuck-Adapter/).